Cultivation of Individual Agency

 Production of Knowledge

 In R@W, students may start their project by working on one problem but end up solving another.
 For example, a group of students began their learning project by looking at designing learning wear (different from school uniform) that is aesthetically pleasing and also comfortable for any kind of learning activity.
-But soon they realized that the comfort of the wear depends, to a large extent, on the quality of the fabric it is made from.
-The most comfortable fabric, the students learned, is made of organic fibers, which are breathable and gentle on the skin.
+But soon they realised that the comfort of the wear depends, to a large extent, on the quality of the fabric it is made from.
+The most comfortable fabric, the students learned, is made of organic fibres, which are breathable and gentle on the skin.
 But it can be expensive.
-Furthermore, natural fibers are much weaker and less durable than synthetic fibers, a factor that is very relevant considering how active school students are.
+Furthermore, natural fibres are much weaker and less durable than synthetic fibres, a factor that is very relevant considering how active school students are.

 The curiosity and interest within the learning group shifted from designing learning wear to the question of how to invent fabric that is most suitable for learning wear— fabric that is affordable and comfortable for varied learning activities.
 The identification of a problem here was a result of the data collection, and not the other way around, as would traditionally be the case.